WATCH NOW: Full 30-minute Q&A with Suze Orman and Devin Miller of SecureSave

 “It may feel like it's new because of inflation — many people alive today never experienced inflation back in the ’70s … and now they're going, ‘Oh my God, inflation is eating up our money,’” says Orman.

 So while Americans may be notoriously bad savers, it’s not all their fault.
-As wages fail to keep up with costs, it’s become difficult for even middle-income workers to squirrel away extra money — so difficult that Congress is looking to legislate emergency savings accounts.
+As wages fail to keep up with costs, it’s become difficult for even middle-income workers to squirrel away extra money — so difficult that the federal government made moves to legislate emergency savings accounts.

-One of the proposals — The Rise & Shine Act, now before Congress — would give workers the ability to opt in to an emergency savings account that would automatically skim 3% off their paycheck.
-Employees could save up to $2,500 in the account, with any excess savings going to their 401(k).
+One part of the legislation — The Rise & Shine Act — will give workers the ability to opt in to an emergency savings account that would automatically skim 3% off their paycheck.
+Employees can save up to $2,500 in the account, with any excess savings going to their 401(k).

-The other proposal, under the EARN Act, would allow workers to take $1,000 out of their 401(k) each year to cover an emergency, without suffering the usual early withdrawal penalties.
+The other provision, under the EARN Act, allows workers to take $1,000 out of their 401(k) each year to cover an emergency, without suffering the usual early withdrawal penalties.
 They would be required to pay it back within three years.

 Finding a private solution